redpony/cdec/extractor/README.md

     cdec/extractor/extract_daemon -c <compile_config_file> -g <grammar_output_path> -a <address>

-It can be killed using the SID supplied in the log file.
+Online here means that sentences are received in an online fashion and rather than loading the files from <compile_config_file> anew when a new sentence is received, they are stored in RAM and a new grammar can be requested via the daemon.
+The daemon can be killed using the SID supplied in the log file.

 To then query the daemon you need to implement the Requester class supplied in extractor/libextract_request.a.
 It's constructor takes the same address string as supplied for the daemon.
 E.g.: